akamai/terraform-provider-akamai/docs/data-sources/property_rules_template.md

       "is_secure": “${env.secure}"
     },
     "variables": "#include:akamai_variables.json",
-    "comments": "The behaviors in the Default Rule apply to all requests for the property hostname(s) unless another rule overrides the Default Rule settings."
+    "comments": "The behaviors in the Default Rule apply to all requests for the property hostnames unless another rule overrides the Default Rule settings."
   }
 }
 ```